WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

         point_of_reference(PointOfRef)
     ]).

--spec message(Message, MessageId, StreamId, Flags) -> frame() when
+-spec message(Flags, StreamId, MessageId, EventTime, Key, Message) -> frame() when
-    Message :: boundary | {non_neg_integer(), iodata()} | iodata(),
+    Flags :: non_neg_integer(),      % See message bit flag definitions above StreamId :: non_neg_integer(),
     MessageId :: non_neg_integer(),
-    StreamId :: non_neg_integer(),
+    EventTime :: non_neg_integer(),
-    Flags :: non_neg_integer(). % See message bit flag definitions above message(_Message=boundary, MessageId, StreamId, Flags) ->
+    Key :: string(),
+    Message :: iodata().
+message(Flags, StreamId, MessageId, EventTime, Key, Message) ->
     frame([
-        ?MESSAGE,
+        u16(Flags),
         u64(StreamId),
-        u16(Flags bor ?BOUNDARY),
+        if Flags band ?EPHEMERAL /= 0 then
+            <<>>
+        else
             u64(MessageId)
-    ]);
-message({EventTime, Message}, MessageId, StreamId, Flags) ->
-    frame([
-        ?MESSAGE,
-        u64(StreamId),
-        u16(Flags bor ?EVENT_TIME),
-        u64(MessageId),
-        u64(EventTime),
+        end,
+        if Flags band ?EVENT_TIME /= 0 then
+            u64(EventTime)
+        else
+            <<>>
+        end,
+        if Flags band ?KEY /= 0 then
+            short_bytes(Key)
+        else
+            <<>>
+        end,
+        if Flags band ?BOUNDARY /= 0 then
+            <<>>
+        else
             Message
-    ]);
-message(Message, MessageId, StreamId, Flags) ->
-    frame([
-        ?MESSAGE,
-        u64(StreamId),
-        u16(Flags),
-        u64(MessageId),
-        Message
+        end
     ]).

 ack(Credits, MessageAcks) ->
     framed([
         ?ACK,
         u32(Credits),
+        u32(length(MessageAcks)),
-        lists:map(fun ({StreamId, MessageId}) ->
+        lists:map(fun ({StreamId, PointofRef}) ->
-            [u64(StreamId), u64(MessageId)]
+            [u64(StreamId), u64(PointOfRef)]
         end, MessageAcks)
     ]).

-nack(Credits, StreamId, undefined) ->
+restart() ->
     frame([
-        ?NACK,
-        u32(Credits),
-        u64(StreamId),
-        point_of_reference(0)
-    ]);
-nack(Credits, StreamId, PointOfRef) ->
-    frame([
-        ?NACK,
-        u32(Credits),
-        u64(StreamId),
-        point_of_reference(PointOfRef)
+        ?RESTART
     ]).
 ```

 Aside: Erlang uses the `bor` operator to express bitwise OR.

 NOTE: Each connector may provide a number of streams as a source.
 Each stream only has order and consistency relative to itself as far as Wallaroo is concerned.
 The source itself is not really a stream as much as a class of streams which all behave in a similar manner.
 Usually this denotes that the source is implemented using a single medium but it's not necessarily the case.
 An example of this is a connector which has an active medium which is periodically purged and an archive for when progress must resume from data that is too old to be kept in the active medium.
-Allowing the wallaroo application to treat this as a single source is a convenient allowance.
+Allowing the Wallaroo application to treat this as a single source is a convenient allowance.

-The connector should now be ready to start processing data but before it can send messages to wallaroo it needs to notify wallaroo of each new logical stream.
+Before the connector can send messages to Wallaroo, it needs to notify Wallaroo of each new logical stream.
 These notifications need only come before the first message in that specific stream.
 This allows the following messages to omit the fully qualified name.

-Sending a message with a stream id that has not been properly described using a notification is an error and Wallaroo should signal such and close the connection.
+The choice of stream id is the connector's responsibility.
+The stream name is advisory/debugging information only; the stream id alone is used by the protocol to identify data messages.
+The stream id should always be a deterministic mapping.
+For example, a partition number could be used or a hash of the {topic name, partition} could be used if multiple topics are being used under the name of a single source.
 The generation of an id should be unique.
 Failure to do so is not an error but will allow parallelism in processing where it may be unintended.
 For cases where simple numbering can't be done, it's recommended to use a good hash function on the fully qualified name (64bit's is large enough to avoid birthday paradox issues).

+Sending a message with a stream id that has not been properly described using a notification is an error and Wallaroo should signal such and close the connection.

 If a connector is resuming from Wallaroo's provided point of reference it should provide that reference in the notification for the stream.
 Otherwise it should provide the value zero.